Key resources for studying for the Certified Cicerone examJan 03, 2016

 Additional resources I recommend:

-Again, my own Beer Scholar Study Guide for the Certified Cicerone Exam contains everything you need to know to crush the test.
+Heck, I’ll say it again, my Beer Scholar Study Guide for the Certified Cicerone Exam contains everything you need to know to crush the test.

-My Beer Scholar facebook page contains tons of links to great beer readings and study material and gets a new one every day.
+My Beer Scholar facebook page contains tons of links to great beer readings and study material.
 Go like the page and start reading the articles I post (feel free to go through all the prior posts as well).
-I always post good educational material, no crap or clickbait.
+I’ve been more and less active here over the years, but I always post good educational material, no crap or clickbait.
+I’ve been focusing more and more on video and podcasts, so check out the Beer Scholar YouTube channel, too.

-The CCP/Aroxa Cert Cicerone off flavor tasting kit.
-It is absolutely key that you do at least one off flavor tasting prior to the Cert Cicerone exam.
-Doing several is ideal.
+The CCP/Aroxa Cert Cicerone off flavor tasting kits — it is absolutely key that you do at least one off flavor tasting prior to the Cert Cicerone exam.
+Doing several is ideal & luckily there’s a new less expensive version on the market from MoreBeer/BrewEssence.
+Myself a couple other Advanced Cicerones are working on a video comparing the CCP-Aroxa kits with the MoreBeer-BrewEssence kits, so keep an eye on the Beer Scholar YouTube channel for that.
 The majority of people who fail the CC Exam die in the tasting portion.
 Don't be one of them!

 OK.
 So, if you study all the material above you'll be in good shape, however, there are soooo many great beer reads out there that you could add to your beer reading list.
 Go with whatever interests you.
 Consider checking out one of two of these to tie together some of the other material you'll be studying:

 Love reading about beer styles?
-Check out Jeff Alworth's excellent guide, The Beer Bible.
+Check out Jeff Alworth's excellent guide, The Beer Bible 2nd edition.

-If you're a homebrewer and want to take your brewing to the next level read through Ray Daniel's Designing Great Beers.
+If you're a homebrewer and want to take your brewing to the next level read through Ray Daniel's Designing Great Beers (he created the Cicerone Program) or Randy Mosher’s Radical Brewing.
 Also, pick out a few of the brewing elements series - Malt, Hops, Yeast, and Water.
-Each of them take you on a very deep dive into the science of that ingredient.
+Each of them take you on a very deep dive into the science of that ingredient…almost to a brutal degree!

 And let me guess, you love IPAs, right?!
-If so, Mitch Steele has you covered with his book, IPA: Brewing Techniques, Recipes and the Evolution of India Pale Ale.
+If so, try Brewing Eclectic IPA.

 And there you have it!
 Good luck and please feel free to list any other books you love in the comments!